Helen Kelley Obituary - Omaha, NE | Legacy Pro

 Born to Dale and Winifred Hockabout in Council Bluffs, IA.

-Helen's commitment to excellence began at a early age.
-Taught to play the piano be ear, she became an accomplished pianist by age 14.
+Helen's commitment to excellence began at an early age.
+Taught to play the piano by ear, she became an accomplished pianist by age 14.
 She played beautifully throughout and until her end of life.
 From Christmas Carols to Concerto's, she could play them all - mostly from memory.

 Graduating from Omaha Central High School in May of 1956, Helen's drive for leadership became an integral part of her life early and often.
 Her early achievements include: President of the Student Council Omaha Central High School 1956, Miss Central 1956, University of Nebraska at Lincoln Homecoming Queen 1958, Kappa Alpha Theta President Rho Chapter 1959-60, Phi Beta Kappa and recently inducted into the Central High School Hall of Fame.